iov-one/iov-core/packages/iov-encoding/README.md

 # @iov/encoding

-This package is an extension to the JavaScript standrad library that is not bound to IOV products.
+This package is an extension to the JavaScript standard library that is not bound to IOV products.

 ## API Documentation